guppybot/tools/README.md

 # Guppybot: tools

-This repository contains tools used for automating local machines with GPUs.
+This repository contains tools used for automating GPU machines.

 Currently there are two executable tools: